 In this article, Charlotte answers some important tips about the struggles of having a computer science degree.
 She shares her journey in navigating the uncharted waters as a technology consultant in the startup space and why health insurance for consultants should be a priority.

-Struggles in transitioning from W2 employee to 1099 consultant
+Struggles in transitioning from W2 to 1099 role

 Be intentional about branding